 There are various reasons why some of these positions are tested for marijuana.
 For example, positions in TOM Team and Amazon Air are regulated by the DOT which mandates testing for marijuana for all people who work in these areas.

-Positions like security are also sensitive hence no drug use is condoned.
+Positions like Loss Prevention are also sensitive hence no drug use is condoned.